 Venus’ atmosphere almost entirely consists of carbon dioxide, which is a very good greenhouse gas.
 For the uninitiated, a greenhouse gas is a gas that helps trap heat in the atmosphere of a planet.
 Other examples of greenhouse gases include methane, nitrous oxide, fluorinated gases (like hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride and nitrogen trifluoride).

-Since its atmosphere primarily consists of carbon dioxide, the heat from the sun has a difficult time escaping Venus’ surface.
+Since its atmosphere primarily consists of carbon dioxide, and the atmospheric pressure is high, the heat from the sun has a difficult time escaping Venus’ surface.
 Sunlight passes through the thick cover of carbon dioxide clouds and warms the rocks on the surface of Venus.

 However, the bulky, carbon dioxide-rich atmosphere prevents the infrared heat emanated from these rocks to escape the planet, thereby increasing the temperature of Venus and making it the hottest planet in our solar system.